maybemaebh-exercises/AoC-2024/README.md

 # Profiling
-Progect performance charactaristics when run on a standard public github actions runner(4 Threads, 16GB ram(though you can see we never come close to using that much), x64).
-I will add data for running on a machine with more avalible paralelism manually later.
+Project performance characteristics when run on a standard public GitHub actions runner(4 Threads, 16GB ram(though you can see we never come close to using that much), x64).
+I will add data for running on a machine with more available parallelism manually later.
 <table>
   <thread>
     <tr>